Humanism: Varieties of humanism

 The term "Renaissance humanism" was given to a tradition of cultural and educational reform engaged in by civic and ecclesiastical chancellors, book collectors, educators, and writers that developed during the 14th and early 15th centuries.
 By the late 15th century, these academics began to be referred to as umanisti (humanists).
-While modern humanism's roots can be traced to the Renaissance, Renaissance humanism vastly differs from it.
+While modern humanism's roots can be traced in part to the Renaissance, the term "Renaissance humanism" does not meaningfully relate to humanism in the modern sense.
+Understanding Humanism cautions those learning about humanism from imagining there is a "linear thread" that connects the Renaissance scholarship movement to the contemporary philosophy, saying "it is important to recognise that there is no neat linear thread that connects these different uses of the word.
+Modern humanism is not a descendant of Renaissance humanism or ‘religious humanism’.
+The histories of non-religious humanism and alternative uses of the word are not one single story."

 Other terms using "humanism" in their name include: